ShobitSuman/Induction-Program/README.md

 - **Shri Ashok Singla**, Financial Advisor
   Offered practical advice and encouraged students to make informed and confident decisions for their future.

-### Conclusion
-The first day of the Induction Program set a positive and inspiring tone for the days ahead.
-Through insightful talks, personal experiences, and guidance from faculty and alumni, students gained clarity, motivation, and a sense of belonging as they began their journey at GNDEC.

 ## Day 2: Proficiency Test & Expert Lecture
 ### Date & Time
 - **Date:** 1 August 2025